 When I was in Iceland in the beginning of April some years ago (right about the end of Northern Lights season) – I made friends with a very nice British couple staying at my hotel.
-I remember that they were going on a different tour every single night in search of the Northern Lights, then coming to hotel at the breakfast time to murmur that it was another night with no luck.
-They just could not talk themselves into not giving it a chance every night when they made it all the way down to Iceland.
-I think they also thought that I was slightly weird for being so disinterested in the Northern Lights.
-Actually – the object of my disinterest was not or has never been the Northern Lights, I am just very disinterested in investing in the idea of seeing something very particular during any of my trips and then having to face the disappointment triggered by not being able to see it.
+I remember that they were going on a different tour every single night in search of the Northern Lights.
+Each morning they would come back to the hotel at the breakfast time to murmur that it was another night with no luck.
+They just could not talk themselves out of going on a tour every night under freezing temperatures and counting on that very slight chance of spotting the lights when they made it all the way to Iceland (to be honest it is not such a long way but Iceland`s isolated position makes it feel like it is thousand years away).
+I think they also thought that I was slightly weird for being so disinterested in the northern lights.
+Actually – the object of my disinterest was not or has never been the northern lights, I am just generally very disinterested in investing in the idea of seeing something very particular during any of my trips and then having to face the disappointment triggered by not being able to see it.
 That feeling of disappointment would then probably be a hard one to shake off and affect my entire trip.
 Each one of my travels is very precious to me in a very therapeutic way.
-I am therefore very affraid of endangering the feeling of easiness that traveling gives to me – a worry which leads me to minimise my expectations and try not to get obsessed with the idea of a particular experience or a sighting.
+I am therefore very afraid of endangering the feeling of easiness that traveling gives to me – a worry which leads me to minimize my expectations and try not to get obsessed with the idea of a particular experience or a sighting.

-Did I ever see the Northern Lights?
+Did I ever see the northern lights?

 I this year recently went on an eleven days trip to Norway (and kept an online diary of it).
 First three days of my trip was spent with my good friends in Tromso – a tiny beautiful city in Northern Norway.
 The unofficial name for our trip was “in search of Northern Lights” but we repeatedly told each other that there was a chance that we would not see the lights and it should not get us down.
-Well – we never had a chance to test how our reaction would be since we saw a pretty good show right on the first night that we went out hunting for the lights.
+Well, we never had a chance to test how our reaction would be since we saw a pretty good show right on the first night that we went out hunting for the lights.
 Don’t call me lucky yet though.
-As I noted above, it was an eleven days trip with eight days devoted to my favourite place on Earth – Lofoten Islands, which is also known to offer one of the most (if not the most) beautiful settings for the Northern Lights.
+As I noted above, it was an eleven days trip with eight days devoted to my favourite place on Earth – Lofoten Islands, which is also known to offer one of the most (if not the most) beautiful settings for the Northern Lights in the World.
 Sighting of the Northern Lights is on its own a quite phenomenal experience for sure but the surroundings that you see the lights in also has a great impact on the visual intensity of the whole experience.
 There is obviously a difference between seeing the Northern Lights in a quite ordinary setting (like the one above) and in a setting like the one in the below photo.

 Don’t call me lucky yet

-The storm and the blue hour scenes reflected in the above photos however are almost the same as the way my camera saw those scenes.
+The storm and the blue hour scenes reflected in the above photos however looked almost the same to my naked eyes as the way those views turned out in the photos.
 The Northern Lights experience is still special but trust me Scandinavia (especially in winter) is way more special than the Northern Lights.
-If you think that having seen the Northern Lights in your lifetime gives you a badge of honour – trust me, being in remote corners of Scandinavia in winter would give you even a better one.
+If you think that having seen the Northern Lights in your lifetime gives you a badge of honor – trust me, being in remote corners of Scandinavia in winter would give you even a better one.